Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 Progressive Knockout Tournaments are complex enough before you factor in future game considerations and table management.
 There are times when it is right to take a big risk to cover more people, and there are times when making a nitty fold even though you could have won a bounty makes sense.

-The main takeaway today is that perhaps the most important consideration in PKOs, especially in the early stages, is how are you going to put yourself in a position to cover more players, and therefore win more bounties.
+The main takeaway today is that perhaps the most important question to ask yourself in PKOs, especially in the early stages, is:

-• ICM ranges do not factor in future game, i.e. what happens when this hand is over.
+• ICM strategies do not factor in future game (i.e., what happens after this hand is over).

-• You can play more hands when you cover an opponent, and the potential to win their bounty makes every hand more profitable.
+• You can play more hands when you cover an opponent because of the potential to win their bounty, which makes every hand more profitable.

 • A bad seat at the table is a good reason to take more risks in a PKO to get a big stack.

-• If doubling up means you cover a lot of players, it is worth taking a few risks.
+• If doubling up means you cover a lot more players, it is worth taking on more risk than you "normally" should.

-• If losing to another big stack would mean you no longer cover other players, it is worth passing up close spots against them.
+• Conversely, if losing to another big stack would mean you no longer cover other players, it is worth passing up close spots against them.

 • You don’t need to cover everyone.
 If you already cover the biggest bounties, it might be better to prioritize maintaining that position.
 However, you will want to change that dynamic if the biggest bounties cover you.